 But Ruth answered her, “Don’t urge me to leave you or to turn back from you.
 Where you go I will go, and where you stay I will stay.
 Your people will be my people and your God my God.
 Where you die I will die, and there I will be buried.
 May the Lord deal with me, be it ever so severely, if even death separates you and me” (Ru.
 1:16–17).
 The beauty of the daughter-in-law’s dedication to Naomi and her meek sweetness are unsurpassed in the records of history.

-These beautiful words of commitment show the deep love and loyalty between Ruth and Naomi.
-Ruth made a vow to remain with Naomi, calling judgment upon herself if she ever left her (ch.
+These beautiful words of commitment show the deep love and loyalty between the young woman and Naomi.
+The daughter-in-law made a vow to remain with Naomi, calling judgment upon herself if she ever left her (Ru.
 1:17).
-“When Naomi realized that Ruth was determined to go with her, she stopped urging her” (ch.
+When Naomi realized that her daughter-in-law was determined to go with her, she stopped urging her (Ru.
 1:18).

 Ruth loved the kind selfless Naomi and the God she served.
-Ruth’s only knowledge of the true God was what she had seen of Him in Naomi’s character.
+Her only knowledge of the true God was what she had seen of Him in Naomi’s character.
 And that is how God reveals Himself to men—by a demonstration of the power of His love operating in the lives of His children.
 The transforming power of divine love is the best argument for the truth.
-Without it our profession is no better than “sounding brass, or a tinkling cymbal” (1 Cor.
-13:1).
+Without it our profession is no better than “sounding brass, or a tinkling cymbal” (1 Corinthians 13:1).

-A change started to happen during Ruth’s association with Naomi, and she knew she would feel more happy and fulfilled in the strange land of Israel than she would in the familiar land of Moab, and among her family.
+A change started to happen during her association with Naomi, and she knew she would feel more happy and fulfilled in the strange land of Israel than she would in the familiar land of Moab, and among her family.
 It is a fact that God’s love binds people hearts more closely together than do the ties of race or family.